-There is a lot of difficult terminology in nature conservation, which can make it uninviting for people without a background in Nature conservation.
-Therefore, I am starting a series where I explain this difficult terminology, I explain it short and easy so everybody can understand them.
-Regardless of the fact if you studied in nature conservation or not.
+There is a lot of difficult terminology in nature conservation.
+This can make it uninviting for people without a background in Nature conservation.
+Therefore, I am starting a series where I explain this difficult terminology.
+I explain it short and easy so everybody can understand them.
+Regardless of the fact if you studied nature conservation or not.
 Today will be part 2 of the ‘explained in 200 characters’ and it will be about ecology.
-As this is what I am currently studying for my master!
+As this is what I am currently studying for my master’s!

 If you want to read part 1 which is about the forest biome; click here!

 What is ecology?

 From the biggest dinosaur to the smallest bacterium, it is already known that the survival of any organism depends on its adaptability to its physical and chemical environment.
 Ecology is the study of the interaction of living organisms with their physical environment.
 So, it is a science.
 In comparison to an environmentalist or a naturalist.
 Where an environmentalist actively seeks action to preserve the habitat of a given species.
 And a naturalist observes and documents a given species using, for example, photography or painting.

-This interaction of the living organism with their physical environment is studied on 5 different levels.
+This interaction of the living organism with its physical environment is studied on 5 different levels.
 Ranging from small to large.

 *Species: An individual living thing

 *Population: A group of individuals of a species that live in a particular area